zhengqili/Neural-Scene-Flow-Fields/README.md

 * tqdm
 * kornia

-The current version in this github has some minor improvement for monocular videos in the wild.
-For reference matched paper's description, please check out [this branch](https://github.com/zhengqili/Neural-Scene-Flow-Fields/tree/5bfedc477bab845d539e7b70d114ba39c1644b0e)
+The current version in this github include some improvement for monocular videos in the wild.
+For reference code matched paper's description, please check out [this branch](https://github.com/zhengqili/Neural-Scene-Flow-Fields/tree/5bfedc477bab845d539e7b70d114ba39c1644b0e)

 ## Video preprocessing
 1. Download nerf_data.zip from [link](https://drive.google.com/drive/folders/1G-NFZKEA8KSWojUKecpJPVoq5XCjBLOV?usp=sharing), an example input video with SfM camera poses and intrinsics estimated from [COLMAP](https://colmap.github.io/) (Note you need to use COLMAP "colmap image_undistorter" command to undistort input images to get "dense" folder as shown in the example, this dense folder should include "images" and "sparse" folders).